 2.5.
-Immunofluorescence staining

-Cultured cells were fixed with 4% paraformaldehyde for 30 min at room temperature, washed with 0.1 M Tris-buffered solution (TBS; pH 7.5), blocked with 3% normal goat serum (Dako Cytomation, Carpinteria, CA, USA) in TBS containing 0.3% Triton X-100 at room temperature for 60 min, and incubated overnight with primary antibodies [mouse anti-Tuj-1, 1:1000, R&D Systems, Inc., Minneapolis, MN, USA, and rabbit anti- GFAP, 1:1000, Sigma] at 4 °C. The cells were then washed with TBS and incubated with Alexa Fluor 488-conjugated secondary antibody (1:1000; Invitrogen Corp., Carlsbad, CA, USA) at room temperature for 60 min.
-To visualize the nuclei, the cells were counterstained with 2 μg/mL of propidium iodide (PI; Dojindo Laboratories).
-Finally, the cells were mounted with 80% glycerol and visualized under a fluorescent laser microscope (CLMS FV300; Olympus Corp., Tokyo, Japan).
+Immunofluorescence Staining.
+Cultured cells were fixed with 4% paraformaldehyde for 30 min at room temperature, washed with 0.1 M Tris-buffered solution (TBS; pH 7.5), blocked with 3% normal goat serum (Dako Cytomation, Carpinteria, CA, USA) in TBS containing 0.3% Triton X-100 at room temperature for 60 min, and incubated overnight with primary antibodies (mouse anti-Tuj-1, 1:1000, R&D Systems, Inc., Minneapolis, MN, USA, and rabbit anti-GFAP, 1:1000, Sigma) at 4°C. The cells were then washed with TBS and incubated with Alexa Fluor 488-conjugated secondary antibody (1:1000; Invitrogen Corp., Carlsbad, CA, USA) at room temperature for 60 min.
+To visualize the nuclei, the cells were counterstained with $2 \mu g/mL$ of propidium iodide (PI; Dojindo Laboratories).
+Finally, the cells were mounted with 80% of glycerol and visualized under a fluorescent laser microscope (CLMS FV300; Olympus Corp., Tokyo, Japan).
 The images were processed using Image J software (National Institute of Health, Bethesda, MD, USA).
-The number of Tuj-1-positive, GFAP-positive, and total cells were counted in each of seven random fields per well.
+The number of Tuj-1-positive, GFAP-positive, and total cells was counted in each of the seven random fields per well.

 2.6.
-Real-Time PCR

-The NSCs were allowed to differentiate for 1 and 4 d in the differentiation medium in the presence of 1 μM PUFAs.
-Total RNA was isolated using Isogen reagent (Wako Pure Chemical Industries, Ltd., Tokyo, Japan) and then cDNA was synthesized with the QuantiTect Reverse Transcription Kit (Qiagen GmbH, Hilden, Germany) and amplified using the ABI prism 7000 sequence detection system (Applied Biosystems Inc., Foster City, CA, USA).
-Real-time polymerase chain reaction

-PCR was carried out with the QuantiTect SYBR Green PCR Kit (Qiagen).
+Real-Time PCR.
+The NSCs were allowed to differentiate for day 1 to 4 days in the differentiation medium in the presence of 1 $\mu$ M PUFAs.
+Total RNA was isolated using Isogen reagent (Wako Pure Chemical Industries, Ltd., Tokyo, Japan), and then cDNA was synthesized with the QuantiTect Reverse Transcription Kit (Qiagen GmbH, Hilden, Germany) and amplified using the ABI prism 7000 sequence detection system (Applied Biosystems Inc., Foster City, CA, USA).
+Real-time polymerase chain reaction PCR was carried out with the QuantiTect SYBR Green PCR Kit (Qiagen).
 The primer sequences are listed in Table 1.
 The specificity of PCR products was confirmed by both melting curve analysis and agarose gel electrophoresis.
-In the preliminary experiment, we determined the amplification efficiencies of all genes, which were similar.
-The PCR conditions were as follows: initial activation at 95 °C for 15 min, then 40 amplification cycles of denaturation at 94 °C for 15 s, annealing at 58 °C for 30 s, and extension at 72 °C for 30 s.
+In the preliminary experiment,

+Gene Forward sequence Reverse sequence Hes1 TTCCTCCCATTGGCTGAAAG CCAGCTCCAGATCCAGTGTGAT Hes6 TCCTTAGGCATCCTGACCAC TGGGCTATCTCCACCTCATC NeuroD AAGACGCATGAAGGCCAATG GCCAAGCGCAGTGTCTCTATCT Map2 GTTTACATTGTTCAGGACCTCATGG TCGGTAAGAAAGCCAGTGTGGT p27 kip1 GGCGAAGAGAACAGAAGAAAATG GGGCGTCTGCTCCACAGT $\begin{array}{l} Map2\\p27^{kip1}\\p21^{cip1} \end{array}$ CAAAGTATGCCGTCGTCTGTTC CATGAGCGCATCGCAATC Gapdh ATCTTCTTGTGCAGTGCCAGC CCTTGACTGTGCCGTTGAACT we determined the amplification efficiencies of all genes, which were similar.
+The PCR conditions were as follows: initial activation at 95°C for 15 min, then 40 amplification cycles of denaturation at 94°C for 15 s, annealing at 58°C for 30 s, and extension at 72°C for 30 s.
 The relative changes in gene expression levels were determined by the $2^{-\Delta\Delta Ct}$ method described in User Bulletin #2 of the ABI prism 7000 sequence detection system.